Isaac Bryan: Election

 In 2021, Bryan announced that he would be a candidate for the California Assembly to succeed fellow Democrat Sydney Kamlager, who was elected to the California Senate.
 Bryan's campaign for the Assembly was endorsed by many people across Los Angeles.

 Bryan won the special election to represent the 54th district outright securing over 50% in the primary despite five other candidates, and was sworn into office.

-On July 3, 2023 Bryan was named Majority Leader of the Assembly, replacing Eloise Reyes.

 During his time in the Legislature Bryan established the UCLA Center on Reproductive Health Law and Policy, ended prison gerrymandering, returned millions in stolen foster youth benefits, shut down the largest urban oil field in California, established a registry for people living with ALS, improved student health insurance coverage, expanded restorative justice practices, and started a select committee on Poverty and Economic Inclusion.

 Bryan is a member of the California Legislative Progressive Caucus.
 In 2024, Bryan was elected to serve as Vice-Chair of the California Legislative Black Caucus.